-Failure to complete any modules in the first two weeks of class will lead to dismissal.
+Failure to complete an assignment in the first week of class will lead to dismissal.

 Students who fail to complete 60% of their assignments with 60% of the course assigned will be identified as no longer active in course.

 Attendance is mandatory.
 Since we will meet online it is suggested that you check the course several times a week - MyCourses is our online "classroom."